solcana/Tic-Tac-Toe/README.md

 ---

 - Site responsive
-  - should work more the size adjustment for other screens besides iOS screens
+  - more work needed on size adjustments
-- Couldn't publish my game - github did not allow to click 'save' button to get a link
+  - hover effects act weird, which abvious since it's a touch screen, but not sure how to disable them on mobile versions
+  - audio effects also work weird, and with delay

 #### Future improvements

 ---

-- General style of the game can be improved
+- Style of the game can be improved
-- Add confetti animations once a there is a winner
 - Adding an AI
 - Using Local Storage to keep data locally
 - Customize tokens